Nonprofit Digital Transformation: A Practical AI Roadmap

 2. Smart Impact Reporting

 The Problem: Field staff write reports.
 Those reports sit in folders.
 Donors never see them.
+The AI Solution:- Field staff submit simple updates (text, photos, data)

 - AI transforms raw updates into: